How to Fill Out the Application for Social Security Disability Insurance: Form SSA-16

 What If You Can’t Remember When Your Disability Started?

-If you've never thought about when you became disabled, sit down with a calendar or talk with people who know you to jog your memory about the history of your disability.
+If you’ve never thought about when you became disabled, sit down with a calendar or talk with people who know you to jog your memory about the history of your disability.
+This could include your friends, family, and even your former employer.

 Giving Social Security the Details of Your Disability

-Both forms give you some space to explain how your condition limits your ability to work.
-There's only room for a paragraph or two—not really enough space to make a strong case.
+Both forms give you some blank space to explain how your condition limits your ability to work.
+There’s only room for a paragraph or two, which many people don’t find to be enough to really make a strong case.
+Fortunately, you can also submit a disability statement using Form SSA-795, Statement of Claimant or Other Person.
+This optional form gives you plenty of additional space to explain, in your own words, why you can't work.

-Whether you explain your disability using a paper form or through the online application, it's important that the information you provide is accurate.
+Whether you explain your disability using a paper form or through the online application, it’s important that the information you provide is accurate.
 Don't exaggerate your conditions, but do be thorough.
+Here are a few key tips to help you complete the forms usefully.

 Describe Your Medical Condition in Detail